~ The Unknown Rebel ~

 To me, this one man symbolizes everything that is worth admiring about the spirit of rebellion.
 They say a picture says a thousand words and I can’t think of a louder silent protest, or a gutsier move, than standing alone in front of a formation of tanks that have been ordered to kill your friends and everything you believe in, and still not budging a fucking inch.
 Talk about not going quietly into that night.

 We all look images like these and, independently, each and every one of us feel them take on totally different meanings.
 Some see the spirit of democracy trying to turn the tide of oppression.
-Some see Man vs. Machine and the essence of the Human Factor.
+Some see Man vs. Machine and the frailty of our future.
 Some see what heartache and desperation can drive any of us to do when all else has failed.
 And some see nothing at all and just wish the tanks would run him over and then back up and do it again.
 (Those are generally the kind of people that rebels protest against, though.)

 Do you feel that strongly about anything?
 Are you so set in your comfortable little life that your inner spirit of rebellion is thoroughly choked to a faint whisper?
 Or are we all perhaps capable of carrying through with similar acts of seemingly retarded but awesome courage to make a point, or to take the fall for a greater good, if the shit were ever to hit our own personal fans?